rhysmoggs/ms3-final-cocktails/README.md

 ## Credits

 ### Code
--   At the early stages of the development, the [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=FLoLMoJL7IfiYl8F3sN_CEqQ&index=16) tutorial was followed and the code was used as the basis of the quiz.
-Supporting GitHub code [here](https://github.com/briancodex/quiz-app-js).
-Original code was later added alongside that found in the YouTube video to suit the quiz.
-Code tweaks were made to suit this quiz, pre-determined code edited or removed along with adjustments and restyling to the majority of the CSS found in the credited video.
-Upon further searching, it seems that [Build a Quiz App - Intro](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) and that playlist of videos may be what that YouTube video was also inspired by.

--   'Web Dev Simplified' YouTube [video](https://www.youtube.com/watch?v=riDzcEQbX6k&list=FLoLMoJL7IfiYl8F3sN_CEqQ&index=13) was also used and combined with the above videos to help shape the The Cocktail Cabinet.
-Supporting GitHub code [here](https://github.com/WebDevSimplified/JavaScript-Quiz-App).

--   The API aspect of the quiz was introduced thanks to the [Build a Quiz App (11) - Fetch API to Load Questions API](https://www.youtube.com/watch?v=3aKOQn2NPFs&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=12) tutorial, to which edits were then made.
-Supporting link to GitHub [here](https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript).

--   The ability to toggle (show and hide) content via the How To Play, Contact and High Scores buttons on the main menu screen came from W3Schools documentation found [here](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp), and a separate source [here](https://sebhastian.com/javascript-show-hide-div-onclick-toggle/) which was then edited to suit the project, along with additional customization.

 - This README.md document was based on Code Institutes [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md).
 The template was used as a guide, then filled with content related to this website.
 The MS2 Quiz [README.md](https://github.com/rhysmoggs/ms2-quiz/blob/main/README.md) file - the developers personal MS2 submission for the Code Institute course - was also used and then edited to suit this project.

 - Pagination [setup](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9).